On This Page

 Python SDK (Cribl.Cloud)Python SDK (On-Prem Deployment)

-2. Scale the Worker Group
+Scale a Worker Group

-The Cribl.Cloud example scales the Worker Group to an estimatedIngestRate of 4096, which is equivalent to a maximum of 48 MB/s with 21 Worker Processes.
+The Cribl.Cloud example scales a Worker Group to an estimatedIngestRate of 4096, which is equivalent to a maximum of 48 MB/s with 21 Worker Processes.
 The example also sets provisioned to True to activate Cribl.Cloud resources.

 The on-prem example assumes the Syslog Source load balancer (LB) is enabled on a Cribl Stream system with 6 physical cores hyperthreaded (12 vCPUs).
 Because the Syslog Source LB reserves an additional core, the example scales the Worker process count from the default to -3: two cores for system/API overhead plus one for the LB process, so the system spawns nine Worker Processes.
 For more information, see Optimize a Distributed Deployment or Hybrid Group and Choose a Process Count.
 The on-prem example also updates the Worker Group system settings, commits and deploys the changes, and restarts the Worker Group to apply the changes.